abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/golang-on-azure/container-setup.md

 Whether you're using an Azure Linux 3.0 Docker container, or a virtual machine created from a custom Azure Linux 3.0 image, the deployment and benchmarking steps remain the same.

-Once the setup has been established, you can proceed with the MongoDB Installation ahead.
+Once the setup has been established, you can proceed with the Golang Installation ahead.